 For more than 20 years, we have been involved in the field of asset-building for low- and medium-income families.
-As part of our new Education grantmaking plan, we are focusing more specifically on the potential of CSAs as both a “builder of the college-going identity” and as a practical solution for helping young people undertake and complete their certification requirements or degrees at two- and four-year colleges and universities.
+As part of our Education grantmaking plan, we are focusing more specifically on the potential of CSAs as both a “builder of the college-going identity” and as a practical solution for helping young people undertake and complete their certification requirements or degrees at two- and four-year colleges and universities.

 The escalating cost of post-secondary education and training lends a special urgency to our work.
-CSA initiatives are building momentum in states and municipalities where governors and mayors are concerned with building a workforce for the future — one that will attract employers and help stabilize communities.
+CSA initiatives are building momentum in states and municipalities (see map below) where governors and mayors are concerned with building a workforce for the future — one that will attract employers and help stabilize communities.
 Through our grantmaking, the Foundation hopes to build upon this momentum by determining what makes CSAs work, how the design of these initiatives can be improved and how information on best practices can be shared to encourage more participation in these savings programs.

 Please take a few minutes to scan this page and learn more about our grantmaking and our partners in this important work.

 Inside Philanthropy: At the Mott Foundation, A Persistent Evangelist for Children’s Savings Accounts

 Planting the seed of desire to go to college early in a child’s life with a savings account produces lasting positive effects.
 This idea has galvanized the asset building movement in recent years.